Sotera/correlation-approximation/README.md

-Running the a local example
+Running a local example
 ---------------------------

 1. Build the project with gradle
 > gradle clean dist

 2. Run the training phase to pre-process the input vectors and cache the generated projects and centroids